 State and federal animal health officials continue to track cattle using sales records, official animal identification records, and certificates of veterinary inspection to identify animals that may have originated in the index herd and may now be in other herds.

 One Butte County cow purchased from the index herd through a livestock auction market in May, 2016, was found to be infected.
 The remainder of this herd has tested negative and will undergo a second herd test in 60 days.
-Eight neighboring herds have been quarantined and are being evaluated and scheduled for herd testing.
+All neighboring herds have been tested with negative results and the quarantines have been released.